 Moscow offers a lot of opportunities for shopping.
-Here is a guide to shopping in Moscow’s numerous shopping centres, souvenir shops, bookshops, and more.
+Here is a guide to shopping in Moscow’s numerous shopping centers, souvenir shops, bookshops, and more.

-Shopping centres in Moscow are conveniently located next to metro stations or on major streets.
-Usually they are multi-storey buildings that offer almost anything you would ever want or need.
+Shopping centers in Moscow are conveniently located next to metro stations or on major streets.
+Usually, they are multi-story buildings that offer almost anything you would ever want or need.
 Glitz and glamour can be found in the vicinity of the Red Square, and on the Garden and Bulvarnoye rings.
-GUM and TSUM are the largest shopping centres selling luxury brands.
+GUM and TSUM are the largest shopping centers selling luxury brands.

-Generally speaking, shopping centres also have cafes and restaurants, and sometimes playing areas for children, where a nanny can take care of the children while you are shopping.
+Generally speaking, shopping centers also have cafes and restaurants, and sometimes playing areas for children, where a nanny can take care of the children while you are shopping.

-Parking is usually convenient and located next to the shopping centres, but you will have to pay a parking fee.
-There are also special shuttle buses from metro stations which you can use.
+Parking is usually convenient and located next to the shopping centers, but you will have to pay a parking fee.
+There are also special shuttle buses from metro stations that you can use.